abdirahmanburyar/FAYO/services/payment-service/README.md

 The payment is automatically linked to the appointment and updates the appointment's payment status.

-## Kafka Events
+## RabbitMQ Events

-The service publishes the following Kafka events:
+The service publishes the following RabbitMQ events:

 - `payment.completed` - When a payment is successfully processed
 - `payment.failed` - When a payment fails